What socks help swollen feet, ankles, and legs?

 - Reduces dizziness or light-headedness caused by orthostatic hypotension

-When the pressure of your socks is wrong, the first thing you might notice is numbness, discomfort, and pain in your legs.
-This might continue to sharp pain in the legs or your toes being painful, having spasms or losing sensation.
-A sock that is too tight can create knee pain, corns, calluses, or blisters.
+When the pressure of your socks is wrong, the first thing you might notice is numbness, discomfort, and pain in your legs or your toes.
+You may have spasms or decreased sensation.
+A sock that is too tight can also create knee pain, corns, calluses, or blisters.

-At the end of the day, before you get into bed, remember to take off your socks and allows your legs and your feet to breathe and relax from all the tightness.
+At the end of the day, before you get into bed, remember to take off your socks and allows your legs and your feet to breathe and relax.

-How to wear them and for how long
+How do you wear compression stockings, and for how long?

-Usually, your medical doctor should give you guidelines for wearing your socks.
-You should adhere strictly to such instructions where given.
+Usually, your doctor should give you guidelines for wearing your socks.
+You should follow all the instructions given.

-But regardless of whether you receive them or not, we have provided useful tips below for wearing and maintaining your socks correctly.
+But if your provider does not give you directions, we provide useful tips for wearing and maintaining your socks correctly.

-- They are generally worn on both legs, but, depending on your condition, you might wear it only on one leg
+- You usually wear compression socks on both legs, but depending on your condition, you might wear it only on one leg.

-- If you are finding it hard to put on the socks, you might want to rub some skin lotion of your legs.
-After it dries up, apply some cornstarch or baby powder on your legs to reduce friction between your leg and the socks and make it easier to slide the socks up to your leg.
+- If you are finding it hard to put on the socks, you might want to rub some lotion on your legs.
+After it dries, apply some cornstarch on your legs to reduce friction between your leg and the socks to make it easier to slide the socks up.

-- If necessary, you may wear a set of gloves (e.g. dishwasher gloves) to assist in smoothing out the socks and adjusting them
+- You may wear a set of gloves, if needed, to assist in smoothing out the socks and adjusting them

 - Check to see if your socks are machine-washable and follow the given instructions.
 If they are not, handwash them each day with slightly warm water and mild soap.
 Ensure you have two or three pairs handy so you can interchange pairs.